Brief History of Oil Development in Pico Canyon

 In 1995, Chevron sold over 3000 acres to the Santa Monica Mountains Conservancy.
 This included portions of Pico, Towsley, Wiley, Leaming, Rice, and East canyons.
 All the Pico property was sold including CSO 4 and Mentryville.

-Pico Canyon Claims (from Wallings 1934).
+Pico Canyon Claims (from California Oil Fields, Summary of Operations, "Newhall Oil Field," Wallings, Division of Oil and Gas, Vol. 20, No. 2, 1934).
 The Pico Oil Spring Mine was patented on April 19, 1880 to Robert S. Baker and E. F. Beale.
 The Menlo Oil Mine was patented on October 8, 1890 to Occidental Asphalt Company.
 The Belmont Oil Mine was also patented on October 8, 1890 to Occidental Asphalt Company.
 Occidental Asphalt was a company incorporated in Nevada in June of 1883 by Charles N. Felton (the president of PCO) and Lloyd Tevis (one of PCO's co-founders).
 For some reason they did not want to use PCO directly to patent the claims.

-A note on patents: A patented claim is one for which the federal government has issued a patent (deed).
-The owner of a claim must prove to the federal government that the claim contains locateable minerals that can be extracted at a profit.
-A patented claim can be used for any purpose by the owner.
+A note on patents: A patented claim is one for which the federal government has issued a land deed (or patent.
+The owner of a claim must prove to the federal government that the claim contains locatable minerals that can be extracted at a profit.
+A patented claim can be used for any purpose by the new owner.
 With a patented claim you own the land as well as the minerals.
 Since October 1, 1994, the BLM has been prohibited by Acts of Congress from accepting any new mineral patent applications.

 Table of the wells drilled in Pico Canyon: